malcprentice/malcprentice.github.io/Resources-TOEFLIndependentSpeaking.md

     * Be clear
 * Connect your ideas (For example, etc)

+## Examples and practice

+* ETS Official Guide 6th edition
+    * Practice Test 1 (p250-253), answer is Track 26, explanation p300
+    * Practice Test 2 (p348-350), answer is Track 44, explanation p395
+    * Practice Test 3 (p446-449), answer is Track 70, explanation p496
+    * Practice Test 4 (p546-549), answer is Track 93, explanation p598
+* Other practice questions
+    * Some students whose parents do not live close rent their own apartment.
+Others prefer to live in a dormitory.
+Which do you think is better and why?
+Use details and examples in your response.
+    * Some students prefer to study in a coffee shop, others at home.
+Which method you think is better and why?
+Use details and examples to support your choice.
+    * Some people prefer reading electronic books.
+Others think that traditional paper books are still best.
+Which do you think is better and why?
+Use details and examples to support your choice.
+    * Some student like to take a variety of subjects.
+Others prefer to concentrate on one topic.
+Which do you think is better and why?
+Give details and examples to support your response.
+    * Do you like to try new restaurants, or at eat the same place all the time?
+Use details and examples to support your response.
+    * Do you prefer eating out, or eating it?
+Use reasons to support your response.
+    * Would you prefer driving to school, or walking?
+Use reasons to support your response.
+    * Would you like to live in a big city or a small town ?
+Use reasons to support your response.

 ## BASIC Arrangement (make your own)
 * I think...
     * My first reason is....because...